 Software Development with CI/CD

-Continuous Integration and Continuous Delivery is at the heart of the DevOps and Agile movements.
-CI/CD is software development discipline: developing software with small feedback loops and releasing products incrementally.
+Continuous Integration and Continuous Delivery are at the heart of the DevOps and Agile movements.
+But, both CI/CD are also software development disciplines: developing software with small feedback loops and releasing products incrementally.
 Releases (which may be deployments to production or deployments to production-like environments) follow a “Low-Risk Release” principle, meaning releasing should happen frequently (with every commit) and as small change-sets.
 Continuous Delivery is a means by which a group or individual can make frequent product releases (deployments to production) but has the option to choose not to whether for business reasons or product constraints preferring a slower rate of release.
 Continuous Deployment takes continuous delivery to its logical conclusion and automatically deploys every change to production.
 That last step, however, is a business not technical decision and may not be appropriate for all products or services.

 DevOps and Agile